DIY Geothermal Air Conditioning and Heating

 • The size of your land space - The available land space is what tells you you have to dig out a vertical or horizontal trench and how far they extend to accommodate looping pipes.

 • Soil type - Another variable that could make you dig in further is soil type.
-Dry soil doesn't do good in transferring heat.
+Dry soil doesn't do well at transferring heat.
 Moist soil does better.
 So if you have dry or sandy soil on the level where you've dug, it still means you will have to dig further until you find a moist or dense clay.
 Your local USDA office can help you with soil maps for your area.

-Other things that can also be taken into account are the house heating and cooling load, underground utilities and sprinkler system (if you don't mind the cost), and local building regulations.
-You will need to know where any electrical, water, or leach lines run from the home.
+• Other things that can also be taken into account are the house heating and cooling load, underground utilities, and local building regulations.

 A three-ton slinky loop prior to being covered with soil.
 The three slinky loops are running out horizontally with three straight lines returning the end of the slinky coil to the heat pump.
 Photo by Mark Johnson